Backchannel vs Meetily

 | Capture | System audio on-device; no bot | Mic + tab/system audio in the browser; no bot |

-| Speaker diarization | Not shipped; planned, slated for Pro | Shipped, free: local Silero VAD + WeSpeaker embeddings |
+| Speaker diarization | Shipped in Pro 1.8.2 ($120/year); not in the MIT Community Edition | Shipped, free: local Silero VAD + WeSpeaker embeddings |

-| Real-time in-call insights | No; post-meeting notes and summaries | Yes: analyst, objection handler, synthesizer, opportunity specialist |
+| Real-time in-call insights | No; post-meeting notes and summaries | Yes: five live agents -- analyst, objection handler, synthesizer, opportunity specialist, strategic signals -- and a bar that answers a question you type against the call so far |

 | Transcription | Local Whisper/Parakeet with GPU acceleration | Gemini Flash, or fully offline local ONNX Whisper/Parakeet |

-| Install experience | Native installers (macOS Apple Silicon, Windows; Linux from source) | Docker Compose; NVIDIA GPU optional, AMD-on-Windows script |
+| Install experience | Native installers (macOS Apple Silicon, Windows; Linux from source), ungated | Docker Compose, or desktop bundles for Windows, macOS, and Linux -- the desktop downloads are free direct downloads |

-| Community | 21.6k+ GitHub stars, 308,600+ claimed downloads | Young project, much smaller community |
+| Community | 26.4k GitHub stars, 369.8K claimed downloads (2026-07-24) | Young project, much smaller community |

 | Pricing | Free CE; Pro $10/user/mo (annual); Enterprise custom | $0; hardware plus optional LLM API usage |